top of page

 • European Union: The EU's Single-Use Plastics Directive aims to reduce plastic pollution by banning certain single-use plastic items and promoting the use of biodegradable alternatives.
 This directive has significantly influenced packaging strategies within the EU, driving innovation in biodegradable materials.

 • United States: In the U.S., regulations differ from state to state.
-For instance, California has enacted several laws aimed at reducing plastic waste, including the California Integrated Waste Management Act, which mandates compostability standards for biodegradable products.
+For instance, California has enacted several laws aimed at reducing plastic waste, including the California Integrated Waste Management Act, which mandates composability standards for biodegradable products.

 • Australia: Australia’s commitment to reducing plastic waste is outlined in initiatives such as the National Packaging Targets, which aim to make all packaging recyclable, compostable, or reusable by 2025.
 This ambitious goal has led to significant investments in biodegradable packaging solutions across the country.